Quick overview:

 To install updates, simply press the Windows + R keys simultaneously.
 In the input field that then opens, enter "wuapp", press "ok" and then "Check for updates".

 The system will then be updated immediately.
-The duration of the update depends heavily on the speed of your computer, the internet connection and the date of the last update.
+The duration depends heavily on the speed of your computer, the internet connection and the date of the last update.

-However, the updates are not only worthwhile for making Windows 8 apps available from the desktop, but also for closing potential security gaps in the operating system.
+The updates are not only worthwhile to make Windows 8 apps available from the desktop, but also to close potential security gaps in the operating system.

 Conclusion: Microsoft accommodates desktop users

-If you don't have a tablet or notebook with a touchscreen, you will want to use Windows in the traditional way with a mouse - and this has not always been easy since the release of Windows 8.
+If you don't have a tablet or notebook with a touchscreen, you will want to operate Windows in the traditional way using a mouse - and this has not always been easy since the release of Windows 8.
 Although you may get used to the parallel worlds of desktop and tile view after a while, very few users find switching user interfaces intuitive.

 With the latest update, Microsoft has taken another step towards further blurring the boundaries between the two worlds.
 In the current version of Windows 8.1, you can also pin the apps from the Metro view to the taskbar, which saves you having to switch to another window.
 If this option is not yet available to you, you should check the operating system for updates.